evidentlyai/evidently/docs/book/reference/data-drift-algorithm.md

 Embedding drift using a **classifier**.
 Evidently trains a binary classification model to discriminate between data from reference and current distributions.

-Default for **small data with <= 1000 observations** detects drift if the ROC AUC of the drift detection classifier > possible ROC AUC of the random classifier at a 95th percentile.
+The default for **small data with <= 1000 observations** detects drift if the ROC AUC of the drift detection classifier > possible ROC AUC of the random classifier at a 95th percentile.

-Default for **larger data with > 1000 observations** detects drift if the ROC AUC > 0.55.
+The default for **larger data with > 1000 observations** detects drift if the ROC AUC > 0.55.

 {% hint style="info" %}
 **You can choose other embedding drift detection methods**.
-You can specify custom thresholds, parameters such as dimensionality reduction and choose from other methods, include Euclidean distance, Cosine Similarity, Maximum Mean Discrepance, share of drifted embeddings.
-You need to specify this as a [parameter](../customization/embeddings-drift-parameters.md).
+You can specify custom thresholds and parameters such as dimensionality reduction and choose from other methods, including Euclidean distance, Cosine Similarity, Maximum Mean Discrepancy, and share of drifted embeddings.
+You must specify this as a [parameter](../customization/embeddings-drift-parameters.md).
 {% endhint %}

 ## Dataset-level drift

-With Presets like `DatasetDriftPreset()`, Metrics like `DatasetDriftMetric()` or Tests like `TestShareOfDriftedColumns()` you can also set a rule on top of the individual feature results to detect dataset-level drift.
+With Presets like `DatasetDriftPreset()`, Metrics like `DatasetDriftMetric()` or Tests like `TestShareOfDriftedColumns()` you can also set a rule on top of the individual feature drift results to detect dataset-level drift.

 For example, you can declare dataset drift if 50% of all features (columns) drifted or if ⅓ of the most important features drifted.
 **The default in `DatasetDriftPreset()` is 0.5**.